 Are you marking fish in certain areas more than others?

-Answering these question is critical to ensure we find the greatest success.
+Answering these questions is critical to ensure we find the greatest success.

-With these new nuggets of information lets move onto our next tips for bass fishing early spring.
+With these new nuggets of information, let’s move on to our next tips for bass fishing in early spring.

 Slower Retrieve for Spring Bass